Robin and the 7 Hoods: Reception

 On Rotten Tomatoes, the film has an aggregate score of 40% based on 4 positive and 6 negative critic reviews.
 Variety commented: "Warner Bros. has a solid money entry in 'Robin and the Seven Hoods,' a spoof on gangster pix of bygone days sparked by the names of Frank Sinatra, Dean Martin and Bing Crosby to give marquee power...Performance-wise, Falk comes out best.
 His comic gangster is a pure gem and he should get plenty of offers after this.
 Sinatra, of course, is smooth and Crosby in a 'different' type of role rates a big hand.
 Martin seems lost in the shuffle.
 Davis is slick and Miss Rush, going heavy, is beautiful to look at."

 Bosley Crowther of The New York Times wrote: "The minor musical whimsey that arrived at the Palace and other theaters yesterday under the just-too-cunning title of 'Robin and the 7 Hoods' is almost as strained and archaic in the fable it has to tell of Prohibition-era gangsters in Chicago as the fable of Robin Hood it travesties.
 Dishing up Frank Sinatra as the leader of a mob that enhances its public image by giving large sums of money to charity, it runs through some all-too-familiar plot arrangements and farce routines that have a fleeting and far-away resemblance to some of the stuff in the old Damon Runyon tales."

 Michael Thornton, writing in The Sunday Express had this to say as part of his review.
 "I must confess I was yawning up to the moment Bing Crosby made his quiet and studious entrance as the unworldly secretary of a children's orphanage.
 The years have not dealt lightly with Mr. Crosby.
 The tips of the famous toupee have receded still further back upon that time-honoured face.
 But after some moments of horrifying suspicion that he had been introduced as a mute stooge for the Sinatra Clan, the Old Master opened his mouth to sing again and to prove that his sweetness of tone remains unimpaired and undiminished for all his years of seniority."

 The song "My Kind of Town" was nominated for the American Film Institute's 2004 list AFI's 100 Years...100 Songs.

 Music

 Sammy Cahn and Jimmy Van Heusen wrote the score.
 Crosby, still a major movie star at the time who had top billing over Sinatra in their last film together, High Society, sang more songs than Sinatra in this film as well.

 "My Kind of Town" is the centerpiece number of the film.
 Orchestral versions of the song are the primary element of the opening and closing credits.
 A dance band also plays the song in Robbo's speakeasy.
-Sinatra sings the song to the citizens outside the courthouse after having been framed for, and acquitted of, murdering the sheriff.
+Sinatra sings the song to the citizens outside the courthouse after his framing for and acquittal of murdering the sheriff.